stelzinga/MF/MGT_80.Tools.md

 What goes into Journaling is Manager specific.
 It also depends on Reporting requirements, see [MGT: 99.Legend ## Reports]: the type of information that goes into a Journal on depends very much on the type of reports that need to be written.
 Generally speaking, anything can go into a Journal: descriptions of what has happened, thoughts, ideas, things to do, routines, projects, etc.

 Note that basic Journaling is essentially just structured notetaking.
 This can be done on paper or preferably digitally using Note apps, see [## Notes].
 The result of Journaling is a Journal a.k.a.
 Logbook.
-In French this is called a "Livre de bord" and in Dutch it is called a "Logboek".
+In French this is called a "Livre de bord" and in Dutch it is called a "Logboek", etc.

 Journaling with a *focus on Planning* can be done through Bullet Journaling, see below.
 For large Ventures or more generally when many Journallng entries are expected, the use of specific software designed to aid in Journaling is recommended, see [## BuJo MSS].
 ________________________________________